HeatedBlizzard/PsyLang/README.md

 ---

 ## How PsyLang Works
+# Subject to change in future updates, this only applies to the 1.0 version.
 PsyLang uses a 16×16 grid, each cell holding a value.
 - If a cell’s value is **0**, the cell is **black**.
 - If greater than 0, the cell is **white**.